About Me

 College

-I was the first person in my family ever to attend college.
-I went to West Virginia University with the intention of becoming a physical therapist and helping other handicapped children.
-However, during my sophomore year, I changed my major to interior design because my mother needed help in her store.
+During my sophomore year, I changed my major to interior design because my mother needed help in her store.
 At that time, my mom was crying a lot because of my dad’s drinking.

 My life made a full circle 34 years later, when my younger son, Caleb, was running for Mr. Mountaineer.
 Like me, he didn’t win, but he was a runner-up.
 This time, it was my son, his dad and me out on the football field at halftime.
 I enjoyed repeating a memorable moment of my past with a more mature perspective.
-My son and I were two small hearts in a big university who did what we could to help others succeed and we were honored for our efforts.
+My son and I were two small hearts in a big university who did what we could to help others succeed, and we were honored for our efforts.

 Marriage and My Adult Years (24-49)